dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # Specifies the custom remote sampler port to be passed to the sampler constructor.
 Must be a number.
 Default: 5778
 jaeger-sampler-port

+# Specifies the header name used for passing trace context.
+Must be a string.
+Default: uber-trace-id
+jaeger-trace-context-header-name

+# Specifies the header name used for force sampling.
+Must be a string.
+Default: jaeger-debug-id
+jaeger-debug-header

+# Specifies the header name used to submit baggage if there is no root span.
+Must be a string.
+Default: jaeger-baggage
+jaeger-baggage-header

+# Specifies the header prefix used to propagate baggage.
+Must be a string.
+Default: uberctx-
+jaeger-tracer-baggage-header-prefix

 # specifies the port to use when uploading traces, Default 8126
 datadog-collector-port

 # specifies the service name to use for any traces created, Default: nginx
 datadog-service-name

+# specifies the environment this trace belongs to, Default: prod
+datadog-environment

 # specifies the operation name to use for any traces collected, Default: nginx.handle
 datadog-operation-name-override

+# Specifies to use client-side sampling for distributed priority sampling and ignore sample rate, Default: true
+datadog-priority-sampling

+# specifies sample rate for any traces created, Default: 1.0
+datadog-sample-rate
 ```

 All these options (including host) allow environment variables, such as `$HOSTNAME` or `$HOST_IP`.
 In the case of Jaeger, if you have a Jaeger agent running on each machine in your cluster, you can use something like `$HOST_IP` (which can be 'mounted' with the `status.hostIP` fieldpath, as described [here](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#capabilities-of-the-downward-api)) to make sure traces will be sent to the local agent.

 ## Examples

 The following examples show how to deploy and test different distributed tracing systems.
-These example can be performed
+These example can be performed using Minikube.
-using Minikube.

 ### Zipkin